-T-12150 is a 1:20,000 scale chart compilation manuscript.
-Worksheets for T-12150 were compiled on the B-8 stereoplotter at a scale of 1:10,000.
-Color photographs at 1:20,000 scale taken November 2, 1967, were bridged and used in the instrument.
-This photography was supplemented with color photography taken in June 1968 after the John Day Pool area was flooded.
-Ratio prints at 1:10,000 scale of the 1968 photography were compared with the compiled worksheets and additions or revisions were made prior to inking.
-Two worksheets were inked at 1:10,000 scale to cover the area of T-12150.
-This scale afforded clarity of the compiled features.
-(See the Summary in Descriptive Report No. T-13211.)
+T-13215 is a 1:20,000 scale chart compilation manuscript.
+Worksheets for T-13215 were compiled on the B-8 stereoplotter at 1:10,000 scale.
+Color photographs, scale 1:20,000, taken November 2, 1967, were bridged and used in the instrument.
+This photography was supplemented with color photography taken in June 1968, after the John Day Pool area was flooded.
+The 1:10,000 scale ratio prints of the 1968 photographs were compared with the compiled worksheets and additions or revisions were made prior to inking.
+Three worksheets were inked at 1:10,000 scale to cover the area of T-13215.
+This scale afforded clarity of the compiled features (see the Summary in the Descriptive Report T-13211).
 A cronaflex copy and ozalid copies were ordered for these worksheets for field edit use.

-After field edit is applied, one-half reduction cronaflexes will be made and paneled onto the scale manuscript for T-12150.
+After field edit is applied, one-half reduction cronaflexes will be made and paneled onto the 1:20,000 scale manuscript for T-13215.